Stochastic Inflation in Numerical Relativity: Stochastic Numerical Relativity

 \subsection{Validation}

 In the following, we work with the scaling $a^\circledast=1$, units such that ${\rm M_{Pl}} = 100$ and lattices of size $N=256$.
 The coarse-graining is fixed to $\sigma=1$ for all scenarios.
-Backreaction is switched on.
 Similarly to our previous work \cite{Launay2025}, we study both a vanilla example of inflation for the sake of diagnostics, and a more challenging example of an ultra-slow roll model.
 Reserving a more thorough investigation for future work, including different types of inflationary histories, we simply report here on the validation and potential of our stochastic method.
-The two scenarios studied are presented in Table \ref{tab:scenarios} together with their extracted background evolution for the relevant e-fold span in Figure \ref{fig:MeanRolls}.
+The two scenarios studied are presented in Table \ref{tab:scenarios} together with their extracted background evolution for the relevant e-fold span in Figure \ref{fig:MeanRolls}. {Note that stochastic backreaction is switched on but its ablation yields minor spectral changes in those two scenarios: we find a detectable but $\lesssim 1$\textpertenthousand\text{} relative change in power spectrum for all scales, see Appendix \ref{app:stochback}.}

 Figures~\ref{fig:quad_contrast} and \ref{fig:quad_spec} report the evolution of a simple quadratic inflation scenario and thus slow-roll (SR) dynamics.
 Modes enter the simulation for about $3.5-4$ efolds as can be seen for the growth of the contrasts in Figure~\ref{fig:quad_contrast}.
-Afterwards quantities such as ${\cal R}$ freeze as expected in the super-Hubble regime.
+Afterwards, quantities such as ${\cal R}$ freeze as expected in the super-Hubble regime.
 The dynamics of such vanilla scenario are well-known and a good test that linear physics is recovered.
 This is particularly visible in the comparison of the spectrum extracted from the NR simulation ${\cal R}^{\rm NR}$ and the Mukhanov-Sasaki solution ${\cal R}^{\rm MS}$ in Figure~\ref{fig:quad_spec}, once the window has fully rolled from the IR to the UV.
-Note that the extraction of ${\cal R}^{\rm NR}$ from the evolved BSSN variables was detailed in Appendix B of \cite{Launay2025} and involves i) substraction of the box background, ii) reconstruction of $\Phi$ from BSSN conformal factor and metric, and iii) linear combination ${\cal R}^{\rm NR} = \Phi -{\langle K \rangle}(\phi-\langle \phi\rangle)/{3\langle \Pi \rangle}$ in this gauge.
+Note that the extraction of ${\cal R}^{\rm NR}$ from the evolved BSSN variables was detailed in Appendix B of \cite{Launay2025} and involves i) substraction of the box background, ii) reconstruction of $\Phi$ from BSSN conformal factor and metric, and iii) the linear combination